Our planet

 Awards and accreditations

-We received a score of A- from CDP Climate Change for 2023 (2022: A-) and received a Supplier Engagement score of A for our approach to engaging suppliers on climate change (2022: A).
-We were included on the Financial Times Europe’s Climate Leaders list 2023.
+We received a score of A- from CDP Climate Change for 2024 (2023: A-).
+Our latest CDP Supplier Engagement score was A in 2023 for our approach to engaging suppliers on climate change.
+We were included on the Financial Times Europe’s Climate Leaders list 2024.
 Our Net Zero Transition Plan was shortlisted in the Edie Awards 2024.

 We work with the Carbon Trust on many aspects of climate change.
-From 2017 to 2023 we held the Carbon Trust Standard for our overall approach to carbon management, including our policy, strategy and verification of our data and processes.
-We were the first volume homebuilder to achieve this.
-In early 2024, we achieved certification to the Carbon Trust’s Route to Net Zero Standard, Advancing level, the only housebuilder to hold this new standard.
+In 2024, we achieved certification to the Carbon Trust’s Route to Net Zero Standard, Advancing level, the only housebuilder to hold this new standard.
 To achieve the standard our climate change data together with our governance, stakeholder engagement and implementation are reviewed and verified by the Carbon Trust.

 Assurance